Abstract

 4.3 Self-hosting economics: utilization and sovereignty, not a blanket win

-Per output token at peak utilization, self-hosting beats Bedrock for most of the lineup — but not the cheap-on-Bedrock model (Scout) or the slow reasoner (DeepSeek).
+Per output token at peak utilization, self-hosting beats Bedrock for most of the lineup, but not the cheap-on-Bedrock model (Scout) or the slow reasoner (DeepSeek).
 The lever is utilization: the self-host figures assume peak 64-concurrent throughput on shortage-elevated spot; average utilization is lower and shortage pricing inflates the H200 rows.
-The durable self-host arguments are therefore (1) cost at high, sustained utilization, and (2) sovereignty and data control — not a universal per-token saving.
-Reasoning models carry a throughput tax: DeepSeek-V3.2 (1,403 tok/s) and GLM-5.2 (1,357 tok/s) generate long chains per request, which is why they are the priciest to self-host.
+The durable self-host arguments are therefore (1) cost at high, sustained utilization, and (2) sovereignty and data control, not a universal per-token saving.
+Reasoning models pay a throughput cost: DeepSeek-V3.2 (1,403 tok/s) and GLM-5.2 (1,357 tok/s) generate long chains per request, and DeepSeek-V4-Pro is the extreme case at 516 tok/s and $11.71/M, the throughput cost of reasoning compounded by size (1.6T).
+That is why the reasoning models are the priciest to self-host, and why a top benchmark score does not settle the deployment question on its own.

 4.4 A trillion parameters no longer needs a cluster

 Kimi-K2.5 is the interesting one, and it overturned our own assumption.
 At a trillion parameters we expected it to need more than one machine.
 It doesn't.
-The model ships as a natively four-bit checkpoint — its makers trained it to run at low precision, so the public weights are about 595 GB, not the two terabytes a trillion full-precision parameters would take.
+The model ships as a natively four-bit checkpoint, its makers trained it to run at low precision, so the public weights are about 595 GB, not the two terabytes a trillion full-precision parameters would take.
 That fits on a single eight-GPU box with room to spare.
-So we serve it like everything else — one machine, rented by the hour — and it posted the highest extraction score and the highest retrieval score of the open models we tested.
+So we serve it like everything else (one machine, rented by the hour) and it posted the highest extraction score of the open models we tested (a perfect 100% on clean digital) and sits in the lineup-wide retrieval band with everything else.
+DeepSeek-V4-Pro makes the same point at a larger scale: 1.6 trillion parameters, and it also serves on a single eight-GPU box.
+As a mixed 4-bit/8-bit build near 865 GB it needs the larger H200 machine, and it is expensive to run (§3.5), but it is one box, not a cluster.
 Two things follow.
 "Trillion-parameter" no longer means "needs a cluster."
-And the frontier model you rent from a cloud may be the very same compact four-bit checkpoint you could run yourself — providers don't publish the precision they serve at, and for this model there is only one public version to compare against.
+And the frontier model you rent from a cloud may be the very same compact four-bit checkpoint you could run yourself.
+Providers don't publish the precision they serve at, and for this model there is only one public version to compare against.

 4.5 Threats to validity